Hamtaro: Ham-Hams Unite!

 One of the items in the game's trading sequence has different names in the US and European versions.
 In the US version, the item is called a "Nut".
 The European localization team said nuts to that and called it a "Cherry".
 This change is reflected both on the items screen and in dialogue.
 Note that there are also a few differences in the item description font - the European font has a shorter Y, for example.

-The Ham-chat word Hushie means secret, so it's represented by looking horrified and holding a paper with an X in front of your mouth in Japan.
-Someone decided that wasn't proper in another country, though, and changed it to a red crossed-circle symbol instead.
+The Ham-chat word "Hushie" means "secret", so it's represented by Hamtaro holding a paper with an "X" in front of his mouth in the Japanese version.
+The international version changed the "X" to a red crossed-circle symbol instead.
 Hamtaro's sprite was also changed to have him look more downward than up.

 The Japanese animation for "Cramcram", meaning "study", has Hamtaro wearing a headband with a red circle on it, which is a reference to the Japanese flag.
 This is removed in the US version.

 The Hamtaro series